- J.D., cum laude, American University Washington College of Law

 SPEECHESCURRENT | CHOOSE YEAR | VIEW ALL

-The Rise of State-Owned Entities and Their Effects on Metal Trade: a Case Study, the U.S. Countervailing Duty Case against Aluminum Extrusions from ChinaRobert E. DeFrancesco, III, Speaker
+The Rise of State-Owned Entities and their Impact on the Aluminum IndustryRobert E. DeFrancesco, III, Speaker